ayushjava07/talawa/docs/docs/auto-docs/view_model_pre_auth_view_models_login_view_model/LoginViewModel/login.md

 6. Initializing database functions.
 7. Performing a GraphQL mutation to login the user by providing the email and encrypted password.
-8. Handling the result of the login operation:
-    -   Updating the current user with the received data.
-    -   Redirecting the user based on their status in the application.
-    -   Handling Firebase options for Android and iOS if available.
-    -   Configuring Firebase and saving FCM token to the database.

 In case of any exceptions during the login process, this function catches and prints the error.